salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## PUT

 A resource MAY support PUT.
-SHOULD replace a resource and MUST NOT create a resource.
+A PUT SHOULD replace a resource and MUST NOT create a resource.
 A server SHOULD respond with a 200 when updating an existing resource.

-Server MAY support PUT against a collection that is a relationship.
+A server MAY support PUT against a collection that is a relationship.

 See also [Upserting](pattern/upserting.md)